24003757/SYNCHRONOUS-UP-COUNTER/README.md

 /* write all the steps invloved */

+1.Initialize the shift register to a known state (e.g., all zeros).

+2.Input a bit serially into the shift register.

+3.Shift the contents of the register one position to the right (or left).

+4.Output the shifted bit from the last stage of the register.

+5.Repeat steps 2-4 for each bit you want to input and shift.
+PROGRAM

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.